 Basically, the sign off feels like a big pink backpack slipped on out of nowhere.
 Like, some exec somewhere just thought, hey, this might sacrifice the bleakness of the world we just built, but we really ought to set up and advertise The Continuing Adventures of Takeshi Kovacs (the plan is for four more seasons, folks).
 It's an attempt to make us all keen to needle cast ourselves into the next body of work (the 2003 sequel named Broken Angels).
 It's a redundant up-sell.
 I was down for more already.

-Browse Foxtel Now's library of Sci-Fi movies for free for two weeks from Foxtel Now
+Watch now: Browse Foxtel Now's library of Sci-Fi movies from Foxtel Now

 Foxtel Now is streaming Sci-Fi movies on-demand.
-Sign up for a free two-week trial.View details
+Sign up today!View details